plone/training/addons.rst

 =================================

 * There are more than 2,000 addons for Plone.
 We will cover only a handfull today.
-* Using them can saves a lot of time
+* Using them saves a lot of time
 * The success of a project often depends on finding the right addon
 * Their use, usefulness, quality and complexity varies a lot